pluralsight/guides/published/other/software-delivery-using-test-driven-development-tdd/article.md

 <br /><br />
 Figure 2: TDD Role Play</center>

-In a project employing TDD, typically a business analyst will get the requirements from the customer or a product owner and pass it onto the developer.
-The developer based on his understanding of the requirements creates unit test cases and then writes the code.
+In a standard TDD project, a business analyst will get the requirements from the customer or a product owner and pass it onto the developer.
+The developer, based on his understanding of the requirements, creates and executes unit test cases and writes the code.
 Once the test execution is successful, the developer will refactor the code and repeat the TDD process for the tasks and user stories assigned to him.
 <br /><br />
-The drawback in the process is in the understanding of the requirements.
-Suppose the business analyst explains that the customer’s requirement is to develop an account management system, the developer can possibly misinterpret the requirements and develop something totally different – such as a customer relationship management system.
+The weak link in the process lies in the developer understanding the requirements.
+Suppose the business analyst explains that the customer’s requirement is to develop an account management system, the developer can misinterpret the requirements and develop something totally different, such as a customer relationship management system.
 <br /><br />
-As you can see in the roleplay diagram, there is no tester involved.
-The developer writes the test case, and he also develops the code.
-So, there is no validation of the requirements throughout the cycle – which usually happens when testers are involved.
+As you can see in the roleplay diagram, **no testers are involved in TDD.** The developer writes the test case and also develops the code.
+So, there is less validation of the requirements throughout the cycle than there is when testers are a part of the process.
 <br /><br />
-Swaying away from the requirements is a costly mistake, and often ends up in plentiful of rework – which costs money, delays project timelines and angers the customer.
-This according to me is the major downside of the TDD methodology.
+Swaying away from the requirements is a costly mistake, and often ends up in hours of reworking the problem.
+This costs money, delays project timelines, and frequently angers the customer.
+According to me, this is the major downside of the TDD methodology: TDD makes it easier to make mistakes in understanding the requirements and continuing the coding process unchecked in this regard.
 <br /><br />
+There are other alleged drawbacks such as the process taking too much effort and time from a single individual.
+However, in that aspect, I believe that there is value in writing the test cases first, and achieving clean code and code coverage.
+Having accurate code and focused development, in my mind, justifies the overhead effort and time spent.

-There are other alleged drawbacks such as the process taking too much of effort and time, and the unit tests look to concentrate on the individual classes and functions rather than the overall user stories and customer requirements on a whole.
-I agree that the unit test cases work at a micro-level and does not holistically look at the requirements – which is fixed with the methodologies that I am going to introduce in the next section.
-On the topic of TDD taking up too plenty of effort and time, I believe that there is value in writing the test cases first, and achieving clean code and code coverage – which overhauls the effort and time needed to achieve it.
+Additionally, some say that the unit tests look to concentrate on the individual classes and functions rather than the overall user stories and customer requirements on a whole.
+I agree that the unit test cases work at a micro-level and may not assess requirements hollistically.
+This problem is solved by methodologies that I am going to introduce in the next section.

 <h1>Alternatives to TDD</h1>

-Some of the drawbacks that I discussed earlier are considered in drawing up the upgraded version of TDD.
-In fact, there are two of them.
-There are a few, but the prominent ones among them are ATDD and BDD.
+The drawbacks I discussed in the previous section generally get addressed by the upgraded version of TDD.
+The most prominent upgrades to standard TDD are ATDD and BDD.

-ATDD stands for Acceptance Test Driven Development.
-In this methodology, there are a couple of major improvements over TDD.
-First, instead of writing unit test cases, acceptance test cases based on user stories are written, and then the code is developed.
-Second, the test cases are written by the tester, and the code is developed by the coder – which brings in a certain amount of validation for the requirements that are passed on from the business analyst.
+ATDD, or Acceptance Test Driven Development, offers a couple major improvements over TDD.
+First, instead of writing unit test cases, acceptance test cases are written when user stories are written, and then the code is developed.
+Second, the test cases are written by the tester, and the code is developed by the coder – which adds validation that the cod meets the customer's expectations as defined by the business analyst.

-However, it was observed that ATDD still had some drawbacks.
+However, even ATDD has some drawbacks.
 What if both the tester and the coder understand the requirements incorrectly?
-We need another layer of control and validation.
+We may need another layer of control and validation.
 This layer is provided by the Behavioral Driven Development (BDD) methodology.

 In BDD, acceptance test cases are developed, but there is a significant addition to the way requirements are obtained.
-The business analyst is expected to provide requirements along with relevant examples for each one of them.
-Through the use of examples, the tester and the coder can assimilate the requirements considerably better.
+The business analyst is expected to provide requirements along with *relevant examples* for each one of them.
+Through the use of these examples, the tester and the coder can build the requirements more accurately.

-The next major variation in BDD is that the test cases are not written in the usual scripting language.
-Rather forms of natural languages such as Gherkin is employed.
-Using a natural to write acceptance test cases will equip the business analyst, product owners and customers to validate against the requirements.
+The next major difference when considering BDD is that BDD test cases are not written in the usual scripting language.
+Rather, forms of natural languages such as Gherkin is employed.
+Using a natural to write acceptance test cases will equip the business analyst, product owners, and customers to validate against the requirements.
+This helps void any discrepancies between the code and its output, but adds a layer of complexity to the development process as code needs to now meet Gherkin requirements.

-Tools such as Cucumber and JBehave support BDD methodology.
+### Tools That Support BDD Methodology.

 Today most projects that are running on TDD are switching over to BDD.
-BDD is attractive because of the ease in which the acceptance test cases can be prepared and it acts as a natural bridge between the development teams and the customers.
+BDD is attractive because of the ease in which the acceptance test cases can be prepared, and it acts as a natural bridge between the development teams and the customers.
 The proximity between the two enhances communication exchanges and reduces friction coming out of black boxes and delays.

 Although BDD stands on its own today, it has taken its roots from the TDD methodology.
-The principles of TDD which started several years ago still drives BDD.
+The principles of TDD invented decades years ago continue to drive the industry through the development methodology's variants.

+______

+I hope you enjoyed this article on Test Driven Development, its history, and its modern uses.
+Please leave your comments and questions in the discussion section below.
+Thank you for reading!